Documentation Index

 Execution

 An execution is one asynchronous run of an app.
 Executions are durable server-side jobs.
-They may complete quickly or may take much longer for heavy image/video workflows.Typical Flow
+They may complete quickly for lightweight image tasks, or take longer for multi-step catalog and video workflows.Standard Flow

 Executions move through a small set of top-level states:queuedrunningcompletedfailed